-"My wildlife art allows me to preserve my memories on canvas.
+"My wildlife art allows me to preserve my meetings on canvas.
 With wildlife under ever increasing pressure for survival my oil paintings are idealistic interpretations of my memories.

 I want to convey a sense of preservation- to capture and record a brief moment in time with each animal.